Eetezadi/Gitpod-Supabase/README.md

 ## What it does
 * Installes Deno, the JS environment for Supabase scripts
 * Installs Supabase CLI, writes environment variables in .env and opens dashboard in browser
-* Provides the Setup in `.gitpod.yml` to use Gitpod Secrect and link to the hosted Supabase for deployment
+* Provides the Setup in `.gitpod.yml` to link to the hosted Supabase for deployment

-## Limitations
-* Linking this dev environment to Supabase with ´supabase login´ does not work automatically.
-You need to manually create the access token and provide the ´SUPABASE_ACCESS_TOKEN´ environment variable

 ## What you can do
 * Visit the Frontend in the Browser (should open automatically)
 * Run `supabase status`
-* Provide your [Supabase Access Token](https://supabase.com/dashboard/account/tokens) `SUPABASE_ACCESS_TOKEN` in your Gipod Repository Environment variables
+* Provide your [Supabase Access Token](https://supabase.com/dashboard/account/tokens) as `SUPABASE_ACCESS_TOKEN` and the [project reference](https://supabase.com/dashboard/projects) as `SUPABASE_PROJECT_REF` in your Gipod Repository Environment variables
 * Start your project with Supabase...